-Discussions abound about uncontrolled and unchanneled spend throughout a healthcare organization through purchase order requests, P-Card use, or petty cash.
-Gaining control and reducing expense starts by limiting who can authorize spending on behalf of a healthcare organization and ensure suppliers adhere contractual obligations and purchases.
-Working with the C-Suite, supply chain executives can effectively help channel almost all purchases to a single source, giving the organization increased control and transparency to what is being spent, how it is being spent, and why it is being spent.
+Uncontrolled and unchanneled spend through purchase order requests, P-Card use, or petty cash pose a major problem.
+Gaining control and reducing expenses starts with limiting who can authorize spending and ensuring suppliers adhere to contractual obligations.
+Working with the C-Suite, supply chain executives can effectively help channel almost all purchases into a single source, giving the organization greater information about and control over what is being spent, how, and why.

-Learn how to limit contractual authority for the procurement of goods, services, and capital within your organization through the development of a General Contract policy that controls and channels almost every purchase through the purchasing department.
-This session will discuss the key elements of a policy, how to gain approval and recognition of the policy, and the ramifications of bypassing the policy itself.
-This process has been successfully approved, launched and implemented in a number of hospitals, with lessons that are transferrable to any size organization, from a small hospital to a large health care system.
+In this webinar, we show how to limit contractual authority for the procurement of goods, services, and capital within your organization through the development of a General Contract policy that controls and channels almost every purchase through the purchasing department.
+We discuss the key elements of such a policy, how to gain approval, and the ramifications of bypassing the policy itself.

 - List at least two areas where spend can be significantly reduced by controlling contractual authority.